>>> def simple_coroutine(): # (1)

 Note the error message: it’s quite clear.

-is often described as "priming" the coroutine (i.e., advancing it to the first yield
+The initial call next(my_coro) is often described as "priming" the coroutine (i.e., advancing it to the first yield to make it ready for use as a live coroutine).

 To get a better feel for the behavior of a coroutine, an example that yields more than once is useful.
 See Example 2.